BarisAlbayrakIEEE/StructuralAnalysis/README.md

 This requires another state parameter:
 - updata_state: bool

-When a DCG is loaded or constructed, DCG needs to initialize an boolean array sized by the number of the nodes.
+When a DCG is loaded or constructed, it needs to initialize a boolean array sized by the number of the nodes.
 Initially all nodes are non-updated so that the array is filled up with the default false value.
 Each user action with an update makes the update state true for the corresponding DCG node.
 Hence, the members of the DCG becomes:
-- list__DCG_node_states__update: bool[]: the list of bool values whether nodes are modified after the last save operation
+- **list__DCG_node_states__update: bool[]: the list of bool values whether nodes are modified after the last save operation**
 - list__DCG_node_states__enum: enum__DCG_node_states[]: the list of DCG node state enum
 - dict__list__list__DCG_node_data: { type: [args[]] }: Each type has a list of args and a list contains all data per type
 - list__list__descendant_DCG_node_indices: [[]]: a list of descendant DAG node indices for each DCG node